jarasmar/CV/Readme.md

 ***

 ## EXPERIENCE
-This is a list of the main fields I have worked on, with a brief summary of the skills I developed working in them.
+This is a list of the main fields I have worked on, with a summary of the skills I developed working in them.
 Welcome to my working life, from television sets to baking bread, with a fun stop as a Christmas elf in Finland.

-_Use the 'Check Full Experience' dropdown menus to see all the specific roles, places and dates of employment I had in each catergory._
+_Use the 'Check Full Experience' dropdown menus to see all the specific roles, places and dates of employment I had in each category._

 ### Makeup, Hair and Costume
 **Perseverance**, **patience**, **attention to detail** and a very strict **time management** and **organization** skills are the most valuable skills I got from this part of my job experience.
-It is also a great practice for **team work** and delegation, specially when working in big projects.
+It is also a great practice for **teamwork** and delegation, especially when working in big projects.

 <details>
   <summary>Check Full Experience</summary>